Spaceman1701/Cutter/README.md

     * Java does not support method annotation inheritence, so Cuts should be placed on concrete classes when possible
     * When making a call to 'super,' Cuts placed on the supermethod will be triggered.
     * Furthermore, abstract method's cannot be marked with Cut because it would cause invalid code to be generated.
 This may be fixed in a future version

+# More Info
+(Read more about Cutter)[https://spaceman1701.github.io/2017/08/31/Cutter-Goals/] on my dev blog